Solutions-Guy/BIOS-Tuning-Guide/README.md

 - Setting Up OOB Managed Systems.
 - Activated License Key for Managed Systems on all server nodes.

+Important Notes:
-*It is common practice to manually configure the BIOS, then export the settings into an XML file by using the GetCurrentBiosCfg command.
+- It is common practice to manually configure the BIOS, then export the settings into an XML file by using the GetCurrentBiosCfg command.

-** Once a “golden image” has been exported into an XML format, ChangeBiosCfg is the recommended command to change the BIOS configuration.
+- Once a “golden image” has been exported into an XML format, ChangeBiosCfg is the recommended command to change the BIOS configuration.

 # BIOS Management Command Example